-Even just a few pots of herbs indoors can supply you with wonderful flavors through the rest of the year.
-Now that summer is winding down, it is time to think about bringing some of our favorites indoors.
-Here are seven herbs that will grow well on a sunny windowsill or under lights.
+Even just a few pots of herbs indoors can supply you with wonderful flavors at your fingertips year-round.
+All you need is a sunny windowsill or grow lights.
+Here are seven herbs that will grow well indoors.

 Best Herbs to Grow Indoors